H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   Confirming that all relevant vector datasets are loaded into PostGIS with stable, documented primary keys and that identity mappings in `gbimbeliefnormalized` correctly reference these sources via `source_table` and `source_pk`, including both historical and current naming conventions.

 - **Maintaining coverage in GBIM and embeddings.**
-  Ensuring that beliefs associated with newly normalized datasets receive complete axis values, text representations, and embeddings in the spatial/GBIM collections, and that their spatial and institutional metadata are exposed for RAG.
+  Ensuring that beliefs associated with newly normalized datasets receive complete axis values, text representations, and embeddings in the spatial/GBIM collections (including `gbim_beliefs_v2`), and that their spatial and institutional metadata are exposed for RAG.

 - **Consolidating and documenting collections.**
   Treating GBIM‑derived belief collections and `gis_wv_benefits` as the primary spatial and benefits vector indexes, with legacy `geodb*` collections documented as historical or specialized.
 New or updated collections follow clearly documented schemas and provenance practices.